airbop/airbop-simple-jar/README.md

 ### Supported JSON variables

-The simple jar supports the following JSON data:
+The simple jar supports the following JSON data out of the box:

 * title - The title for your message, which will be displayed in the notification area.
 * message - The main text that will appear in the notification area.